Sue: Is there anything I should know about Stephen Harris? I don’t remember seeing his name before.

 Sarah isn’t worried – she’s from the year 1980 and everything was perfectly fine when she left (which, if you ask me, proves that she can’t be from 1980), so the Doctor takes her there for a quick visit.

-Sue: OK, OK, so the stories are definitely set in 1980.
+Sue: Okay, okay, so the stories are definitely set in 1980.
 I get it.
 Let’s move on.
 Actually, I like this scene – sometimes you have to remind the audience the future can be changed.
 It would be boring if they did it every week, though.

 Meanwhile, back in 1911, a poacher is beging chased by two Mummies.